Pumpkin bomb

 Pumpkin bombs were conventional aerial bombs developed by the Manhattan Project and used by the United States Army Air Forces against Japan during World War II.
-It was a close replication of the Fat Man plutonium bomb with the same ballistic and handling characteristics, but it used non-nuclear conventional high explosives.
-It was mainly used for testing and training purposes, which included combat missions flown with pumpkin bombs by the 509th Composite Group.
-The name "pumpkin bomb" was the term used in official documents from the large, fat ellipsoidal shape of the munition casing instead of the more usual cylindrical shape of other bombs, intended to enclose the Fat Man's spherical "physics package" (the plutonium implosion nuclear weapon core).
+Its physical characteristics closely replicated those of the Fat Man plutonium bomb, with the same ballistic and handling characteristics, but it used non-nuclear conventional high explosives.
+While its main purpose was for testing and training in preparation for the 509th Composite Group potentially delivering a Fat Man on a target, post-war analysis deemed the pumpkin bomb to have been an effective weapon when included in combat missions flown by the 509th.
+The name "pumpkin bomb" was the term used in official documents from the large, fat ellipsoidal shape of the munition casing instead of the more usual cylindrical shape of other bombs, required to enclose the Fat Man's spherical "physics package" (the plutonium implosion nuclear weapon core).